John Alexander Ferguson: Life and family

+who was associated Angus & Robertson, the Halstead Press and John Ferguson Pty.
+Ltd.

 In 1945, John A. married Dorothy Johnston (1916–1995).
 They had two children, Diana (1947–2022) and Alexander Stuart (1948–).
 At John A.'s death on 7 May 1969, the couple resided at 81 Clanville Rd., Roseville NSW.

 Education

 Ferguson received a B.A. in 1902 and an Ll.B. in 1905 from the University of Sydney.

 Legal career

 Ferguson joined the bar on 27 May 1905.
 He specialized in labor law and appeared before the High Court of Australia and the Judicial Committee of the Privy Council.
 In 1938, he was appointed a judge with the Industrial Commission of New South Wales, precursor to today's Industrial Relations Commission of New South Wales.
 He was active with that body until 1951 and formally retired in 1952.

 National Library of Australia

 The Ferguson Collection of the National Library of Australia contains John A. Ferguson's extensive collections, including particular strengths in Australia and the Pacific Islands.